-In Physics, free fall is a motion of the body where no forces, except for gravity, are acting upon it.
-It doesn't mean that the object has necessarily to move downwards, though - for example, we can consider the Moon to be in free fall, as it is only subject to Earth's gravitational force.
+In physics, free fall is a motion of the body where no forces, except for gravity, are acting upon it.
+It doesn't mean that the object must move downwards; for example, we can consider the Moon to be in free fall, as it is only subject to Earth's gravitational force.

 Air resistance formula

 Air resistance, or aerodynamic drag force, is a force that opposes the motion of a body in free fall.
 The faster you fall, the higher the force is.
 It can be expressed by the following drag force equation:

 k is the air resistance coefficient, measured in kilograms per meter.

 The air resistance coefficient is dependent on quite a few factors.
 The following air resistance formula can calculate it:

 k = ρ × A × C / 2

 ρ– Density of the medium the body is traveling through.
 By default, our calculator assumes the density of air at the temperature of 15 °C is equal to 1.225 kg/m³.
 If you are trying to analyze the free fall in different conditions, feel free to open the

 advanced modeto change this value.
 You can also use the Stokes' law calculator to analyze a particle falling through a different medium, such as water or glycerine.